rcodin/polymage/sandbox/apps/python/multigrid/README.md

 To get results for polymg-opt:

-- comment OPT\_ARGS from the Makefile and run the make command.
+- comment OPT\_ARGS (line no: 19) from the Makefile and run the make command.

 To get results for polymg-dtile-opt+: